visatlas/mmasia2021/content/blog/call-for-grand-challenge-proposals/index.md

 ## Overview

 ACM Multimedia Asia is calling for proposals for Grand Challenges in 2021.
-Proposers with an innovative idea of a Multimedia Grand Challenge, should gather an organizational team with the capacity to carry out the organization of a challenge, and submit a proposal according to the instructions below.
+Proposers with an innovative idea of a Multimedia Grand Challenge, should gather an organisational team with the capacity to carry out the organisation of a challenge, and submit a proposal according to the instructions below.

 The purpose of the Multimedia Grand Challenge is to engage the multimedia research community by establishing well-defined and objectively judged challenge problems intended to exercise the state-of-the-art methods and inspire future research directions.
 The key criteria for Grand Challenges are that they should be useful, interesting, and their solution should involve a series of research tasks over a long period of time, with pointers towards longer-term research.